 - As a partner in the provision of your homecare service the HPN centre relies upon you to inform them of any changes to your condition or circumstances that may impact on your homecare. - Please be courteous at all times when dealing with your HPN centre. - If you are unable to attend a clinic appointment, please notify your HPN centre as soon as you are aware of this so that your clinic slot can be given to someone else who needs it.
-If you do not attend an appointment your slot will have been wasted. - Please make sure that you tell your homecare company if you are not going to be available for a scheduled delivery or nursing visit.
-If you do not do so, the HPN Centre will still be charged for the delivery. - Please remember to inform your homecare company if you are admitted to hospital. - In order for your HPN centre to develop their service your contribution to any patient satisfaction surveys is encouraged.
+If you do not attend an appointment your slot will have been wasted.
+You need to be seen at least once per year in order for your HPN centre to continue prescribing your infusions.
+If you repeatedly do not attend for review your prescription may be stopped. - Please make sure that you tell your homecare company if you are not going to be available for a scheduled delivery or nursing visit.
+If you do not do so, the HPN centre will still be charged for the delivery. - Please remember to inform your homecare company if you are admitted to hospital. - In order for your HPN centre to develop their service your contribution to any patient satisfaction surveys is encouraged.